What is Central Heterochromia?

-Heterochromia is the eye condition characterized by color differences in your iris, the colored part of your eye.(2) This may occur between the two eyes or within one eye.
+Heterochromia is an eye condition characterized by color differences in your iris, the colored part of your eye.2 This can occur between the two eyes or within one eye.

 The outer ring will almost always be blue or green.
 And it is common for the inner ring to be gold or hazel.
 So the person may appear to have hazel eyes.

 Segmental heterochromia is also known as heterochromia iridum, sectoral heterochromia, or partial heterochromia.

 It occurs when different areas of the same iris vary in pigment.3 For example, someone might have blue eyes with bits of brown or brown eyes with a patch of green.